Sean Landers: Text and image (2003–2008)

 From 2003 to 2008, Landers looked back to his old text paintings, took their graphic nature and exploded it into spatial abstract paintings.
-“We’ve entered his skull conceptually and visually.
-Words and phrases ricochet off the walls of his cranium and we are among the brushstrokes.”
-These paintings have an echoing look where “thoughts emerge in your brain, they become clear and then recede back into the blurry distance.”
-“I was just trying to give thought a picture.”
+"We've entered his skull conceptually and visually.
+Words and phrases ricochet off the walls of his cranium and we are among the brushstrokes."
+These paintings have an echoing look where "thoughts emerge in your brain, they become clear and then recede back into the blurry distance".
+"I was just trying to give thought a picture."

 Exhibitions

-Survey exhibitions of Landers’s work have been presented at Contemporary Art Museum St Louis (2010) and Kunsthalle Zurich (2004).
-His work has also been seen in exhibitions at MoMA/PS1, New York; Whitney Museum of American Art, New York; Massachusetts Museum of Contemporary Art, North Adams; Contemporary Arts Museum Houston; Serpentine Gallery, London; Saatchi Gallery, London; Kunsthalle Vienna; Kunstverein in Hamburg; Musée d’Art Contemporain de Bordeaux; Rebecca Camhi Gallery, Athens and the Venice Biennale, Athens Biennale and Berlin Biennial.
+Survey exhibitions of Landers's work have been presented at Contemporary Art Museum St. Louis (2010) and Kunsthalle Zurich (2004).
+His work has also been included in group exhibitions at the Museum of Modern Art, New York; Whitney Museum of American Art, New York; Institute of Contemporary Art, Miami; Musées Royaux des Beaux-Aux de Belgique, Musée Magritte, Belgium; greengrassi, London; Galleri Nils Staerk, Copenhagen; Anton Kern, New York, and Petzel Gallery, New York.

 A comprehensive catalogue of his work was published in conjunction with his solo exhibition at Zurich Kunsthalle.
-Landers’s early years, from 1990 to 1995, were the subject of a monograph published by JRP|Ringier in 2011 to accompany his solo exhibition at Contemporary Art Museum St Louis.
+Landers's early years, from 1990 to 1995, were the subject of a monograph published by JRP|Ringier in 2011 to accompany his solo exhibition at Contemporary Art Museum St Louis.

+Sean Landers: 1991–1994, Improbable History

+Curated by Paul Ha with Laura Fried at the Contemporary Art Museum of St. Louis, this exhibition that was on view from January 22 - April 11, 2010 focused on Landers' formative body of work that was produced in the early 1990's that articulates his personal through videos, paintings, and calendar drawings that lends the viewer a glimpse into the artist's consciousness.
+A comprehensive monograph was published to accompany this exhibition that includes texts by Michael Bilsborough, Cynthia Daignault, Paul Ha, Matthew Higgs, Dominic Molon, João Ribas, and Andrea K. Scott.